polu4/cs257/README.md

-# 🎲 CS257 Board Games Project 🎮
+# CS257 Board Games Project

-## 📋 Project Description
+## Project Description

-This repository contains a comprehensive board games analysis project for CS257: Software Design.
+This repository contains a comprehensive board games analysis project .
 The project explores a dataset of board games, providing insights into trends, ratings, and characteristics of various games through an interactive web interface.

 ## 🚀 Setup & Installation